jostylr/math-numbers/README.md

 Non-complex numbers all have round, floor, abs, ceil which takes, for example,  -2.3 to -2, -3, 2.3, and -2.

 Complex numbers have abssq which, given x+iy,  will yield  x^2 + y^2.
 We do not have abs since that involves square roots and will lead rationals out of being rational.
 They also have re and im which yield x, respectively y, from an input of x+iy.

+Integers have `.shift(n)` which is the equivalent of multiplying the integer by 10^n where n is a positive integer.